 Can omega-3s prevent heart disease?
 That’s been one of the key questions in nutrition since Danish researchers Dyerberg and Bang published their first study on omega-3 fatty acids in the early 1970s.

 Over the following 50 years, the role of omega-3s in heart health has generated an enormous body of research.
-While earlier studies found significant promise, more recent trials indicated that omega-3 supplements offered few heart health benefits.
+While earlier studies found significant promise, more recent trials suggested that omega-3 supplements offered few heart health benefits.

-Now, new research published in Mayo Clinic Proceedings solidifies a message we’ve been sharing for years: Omega-3 benefits are dose dependent, and how much we consume can make the difference between zero results and lifesaving outcomes.
+Now, new research published in Mayo Clinic Proceedings solidifies a message we’ve been asserting for years: Omega-3 benefits are dose dependent, and how much we consume can make the difference between zero results and lifesaving outcomes.

 In September 2020, an authoritative meta-analysis published in the journal Mayo Clinic Proceedings presented some stunning findings.
 Taking effective doses of omega-3s was associated with: